 NAD or Nicotinamide adenine dinucleotide IV therapy can help stimulate cell regeneration in your body.
 Our natural levels of NAD decline as we age, so replenishing them may help clear brain fog, increase mental clarity and metabolic function, boost energy, memory and concentration, improve athletic performance, create a superior immune system, detox and cleanse and support addiction recovery.

 IV therapy allows you to inject vitamins and minerals directly into your bloodstream, bypassing the normal process of digestion and absorption through the gastrointestinal tract.
 IV drips deliver a higher concentration of certain vitamins and minerals into the bloodstream at a quicker rate.
 Popular options include vitamin C, vitamin D and vitamin B shots.
-All of the above IV therapies are available at Pensum Regenerative Medicine (Tel: (345) 949 8676).
+Ask your doctor for more information.

 Nutritionists & Dietitians